GoogleCloudPlatform/community/tutorials/cloud-iot-rtdp/index.md

 ## Architecture

-The sample MQTT client simulates a device and sends sample data to Cloud IoT Core, which transforms and redirects requests to a [Cloud Pub/Sub](https://cloud.google.com/pubsub/docs) topic.
-After the data is stored in Cloud Pub/Sub, it is retrieved by two subscribers: a function in Cloud Functions and a streaming job running in Cloud Dataflow.
+The sample MQTT client simulates a device and sends sample data to IoT Core, which transforms and redirects requests to a [Pub/Sub](https://cloud.google.com/pubsub/docs) topic.
+After the data is stored in Pub/Sub, it is retrieved by two subscribers: a function in Cloud Functions and a streaming job running in Dataflow.

-This tutorial shows how data is transformed and processed in Cloud Functions and Cloud Dataflow.
+This tutorial shows how data is transformed and processed in Cloud Functions and Dataflow.

 ![Architecture](https://storage.googleapis.com/gcp-community/tutorials/cloud-iot-rtdp/arch.png)